Mic Locker

 - ▸Keep both capsules equidistant from the hammer line — the phase check is summing to mono and listening for the low mids to stay put.

-- ▸Hypercardioid rear rejection points at the monitors; you can track piano with the JBLs at low level.
+- ▸Hypercardioid rear rejection points at the monitors; the KH 80s can stay up at low level while tracking piano.

 Shure SM7B